Planning how to spend your time while in Fukuoka? A trip to Dazaifu Tenmangu Shrine is a must!

 Want to see more amazing places in Kyushu?
 Check out my new book!

 This book is a visual introduction to the grandeur of Japan’s Kyushu region.
-The 80 pages containing full-color photographs and text depict various spots for sightseeing, enjoying nature, and experiencing seasonal festivals.
-Enjoy perusing the pages and discovering Kyushu’s less-traveled treasures!
-Ships to the US and Japan.
+The over 60 pages of photos and text depict various spots for sightseeing, enjoying nature, and experiencing seasonal festivals.
+Enjoy perusing the pages and discovering some of Kyushu’s less-traveled treasures!
+Ships Internationally.

 Want more ideas for what to do during your trip to Fukuoka?
 Check out these posts!